jeffreycwitt/hn202/docs/intro.md

 General Introduction Stuff: What is your name, your major, and your hometown?

 {:.rquestion}
 Do you have a favorite Meme or Gif?
-Can you share figure out how to share this with the class via an annotation?
+Can you figure out how to share this with the class via an annotation?

 Finally, since this class is about the Middle Ages...